dothq/browser/.github/ISSUE_TEMPLATE/bug-report--devtools.md

 ---
-name: Bug report
+name: 'Bug report: Devtools'
-about: Create a report to help us improve Dot Browser
+about: Report an issue with the devtools.
-title: ''
+title: "[Devtools]: "
-labels: ''
+labels: bug/devtools
 assignees: ''

 ---